Connect with others who understand.

 3. Your Fingers Are Swollen

 Inflammation caused by SLE can affect the joints and tissues surrounding them, resulting in misshapen joints.
-Inflammatory arthritis caused by SLE most commonly affects joints in your fingers, wrists, and knees.
-They may feel stiff, tender, painful, warm, or swollen.
+Inflammatory arthritis caused by SLE most commonly affects the fingers, wrists, and knees.
+Affected joints may feel warm, stiff, swollen, painful, or tender.
 Often, the condition can lead to what’s called Jaccoud’s arthropathy (lupus hand), or joint deformities.

-One MyLupusTeam member shared, “I get severe wrist pain and fingers.
-When I first got sick, every joint hurt so bad, and my hands and feet were so swollen that I couldn’t wear shoes or walk, and my hands were like sausage fingers.
+One MyLupusTeam member shared, “I get severe wrist and finger pain.
+When I first got sick, every joint hurt so bad, and my hands and feet were so swollen that I couldn’t wear shoes or walk.
+My hands were like sausage fingers.
 I couldn’t even do my personal toiletries or lift a cup.”

-In most cases, lupus arthritis is treated first with NSAIDs.
-Antimalarial drugs such as hydroxychloroquine are effective in treating lupus arthritis.
+In most cases, lupus arthritis is treated first with NSAIDs, such as ibuprofen.
+Antimalarial drugs, such as hydroxychloroquine, are generally effective in treating lupus arthritis.
 Your rheumatologist will recommend treatments based on the severity and the joints affected by lupus arthritis.

 4. Your Bones Break Easily

-Osteoporosis, a condition in which the bones lose density and become more likely to break, is one of the most common bone complications caused by SLE.
-Women with lupus are five times more likely to experience bone fractures than women without lupus, according to HSS.
-You may notice these common symptoms:
+Osteoporosis — a condition in which the bones lose density and become more likely to break — is one of the most common bone complications caused by SLE.
+Women with lupus are almost five times more likely to experience bone fractures than women without lupus, according to the Lupus Foundation of America.

-Ways to prevent and treat osteoporosis in people with SLE include the following:
+Ways to prevent and treat osteoporosis in people with SLE include:

 • Stopping smoking